Skip to main content

 Limitations

-• One Voice Agent per MSP.
+• One voice agent per MSP.
 All clients under that MSP share a single number and a single greeting.

 • US-format phone numbers are formatted for display; other formats render as raw E.164.